 Self-drilling:Self-drilling screws are available as “magnetic” and “non-magnetic” stainless steel varieties that are used for metal-to-metal and wood-to-metal applications.
 Roofing screws are an example of self-drilling screws.

 Self-piercing:Self-piercing screws have powerful penetration capabilities because their threads are machined down to the end of the point.
+They can require fewer tools and help with faster installation.

 Self-tapping: Self-tapping screws are threaded to create their own holes when installed.
 They form a matching thread in whatever material they are installed into.
 Self-tapping screws like sheet metal screws may be used in HVAC applications.
 Self-tapping deck screws are often coated with a corrosive-resistant material, such as ceramic.